Rudeboiz

 Rude People’s Consortium (2021 – present)

 FRP ultimately grew into Rude People’s Consortium (aka Rudeboiz), a larger crew of chaos-mongering DJs and music enthusiasts with an ambiguous reputation in Cape Town’s music and nightlife scene.
-Featuring Lirusbihi (until his untimely passing in 2023), Hypocrite, Nkosi Yummy, Thabang Bhili, Boshate and more, it is a growing community operation which carries forward the mission of FRP – to harness sound and performance as means of free expression, collectivity and disruption of the status quo.
+Featuring Lirusbihi (until his untimely passing in 2023), Hypocrite, Nkosi Yummy, Thabang Bhili, Boshate and more, it is a growing community operation which carries forward the mission of FRP to harness sound and performance as techniques of collectivity, free expression, and disruption of the status quo.

 Sorcery!

 Sorcery! is a party dedicated to the power of sound and spirit, bringing together selectors, performers and conductors in a unified act of celebration.
-FRP has collaborated on the event with of groups and individuals within a wider community, namely Breaking Bread, drummer/percussionist Bonolo Nkoane and DJs Neil Gain and Othusitse Mabi.
+FRP collaborated on the event with many artists and collectives, namely Breaking Bread, drummer Bonolo Nkoane and DJs Neil Gain and Othusitse Mabi.

 Freedom Feelings